 What Is a Normal Sleeping Heart Rate?

 Age, gender, fitness levels, and health can all affect your sleeping heart rate.
-And when viewed the opposite way, the number of beats per minute (BPM) you get while sleeping can provide insights into all of those factors too.
-Here, we’ll explore what constitutes a healthy rate, when to be concerned, and the factors that impact how hard your heart has to work each night.
+When viewed the opposite way, the number of beats per minute (BPM) you get while sleeping can provide insights into all of those factors, too.

-Before we start, though, it’s important to know that resting and sleeping heart rates aren’t the same thing.
+It’s important to know that resting and sleeping heart rates aren’t the same thing.
 Typically, your heart will beat slower while you sleep than it would when you’re awake, no matter how chilled out you feel.
 That’s because when you reach deep sleep, also known as NREM3, your body goes into a slowed-down mode of restoration that’s not possible while our minds are active.
-At this point, your sleeping heart rate can drop up to 20% below your resting levels.

 Contents: